barionleg/cesium.wiki.gs/Sandcastle-Details.md

 * Autosave with `localStorage`.
 * Warn if closing the tab with unsaved changes.
 * Move the highlight code out of `CesiumViewerWidget` into its own thing.  @mramato might tackle this.
-* Ability to categorize examples, e.g., like gmail labels.
 * Ability for anyone to submit examples to a public gallery like the [GLSL Sandbox](http://glsl.heroku.com/).
 * Control sort order of gallery?
 * If the Run button is yellow, maybe the primitive hover code highlight thing should stop.